Read This First

 The real issue is whether there is robust definition of scientism.

-The pressure point is Whether there is robust definition of scientism: this is where Scientism & Faith stops being merely named and starts guiding judgment.
+The live issue is Whether there is robust definition of scientism.
+This is where Scientism & Faith starts to guide judgment instead of merely sounding important.

 1. Observable, empirical, testable evidence is the sole or primary source of legitimate knowledge.